Frequently asked questions

 Q: What do MAPS participants do when they’re not in classes?

-A: MAPS students are in classes Mondays-Thursdays, with ample breaks in their classtime during the day.
-The entire group participates in industry tours or oncampus activities each Friday.
-Saturday events can include: trips to Worlds of Fun, activities around Manhattan (swimming, mini-golf, picnics, bowling, movies, city-wide events), challenge course activities, group competitions, the Little Apple Jazz Festival, and other non-academic stuff.
-MAPS students have Sundays “off.”
+A: MAPS students are in classes Monday to Thursday, with ample breaks in their class time during the day.
+The entire group participates in industry tours or on-campus activities each Friday.
+Saturday events can include trips to Worlds of Fun amusement park, activities around Manhattan -- such as swimming, mini-golf, picnics, bowling, movies and citywide events -- challenge course activities, group competitions, the Little Apple Jazz Festival and other nonacademic activities.
+MAPS students have Sundays off.

 Q: Is there a similar program for soon-to-be college sophomores?

-A: The MAPS program is unique in that it is a summer bridge program.
-It is designed to create a cohort of students who will enter college together and provide a touchstone for the start of their college career.
-To our knowledge, there isn’t a MAPS-type program for college sophomores at K-State.
+A: The MAPS program is a summer bridge program.
+It is designed to create a cohort of students who will enter college together and provide a touchstone for the start of their college careers.
+We are not aware of a MAPS-type program for sophomores at K-State.

 Q. Can I fax my MAPS application to you?

-A: You can contact the MAPS Coordinator if you need more information or have more questions regarding the program.
-Please write, email, or call:
+A: Contact the MAPS program coordinator if you need more information or have more questions.
+Please write, email or call: